Master of Indigenous Studies and Master of Māori Studies

 Course Type: Elective

-Description: This paper will critically examine and critique the conceptual frameworks and applications of policy development across a range of settings and experiences as it relates to Māori/Indigenous advancement.
-Moreover, this paper will provide students with culturally appropriate theoretical and practical policy frameworks for successful engagement within Māori/Indigenous best practice organisational settings.
+Description: This paper will critically examine and critique the conceptual frameworks and applications of policy development across a range of settings and experiences as it relates to Māori and or Indigenous advancement.
+Moreover, this paper will provide tauira with culturally appropriate theoretical and practical policy frameworks for successful engagement within Māori and or Indigenous best practice organisational settings.

 IHI806 Selected Topics (30 credits)